 The key to packing for a kayak trip is to try and pack as lightweight as possible.
 A smaller backpack will ensure you don’t have as much space to stuff gear into.

-I love the Patagonia Black Hole® Pack 32L.
+I love this Patagonia 32L backpack.
 I have the older version of it and I take it everywhere.
 The best thing about this pack is it’s heavily water resistant so you don’t need to carry a rain cover with you.
 It’s also just super durable, which means it’s going to last you a long time.

 Camping Tent

 Tents can take up a lot of space and weight.
-I recommend a lightweight tent, like the NEMO Hornet 2 Tent.
-It’s a 3-season, lightweight tent that will keep you dry on your kayak trip.
+I’ve always used the NEMO Hornet 2, but it’s no longer available.
+This NEMO tent is a similar option for an ultralight 2-person tent that will keep you dry on your kayak trip.

-It also comes with a dual-stage stuff sack which allows you to split the weight of the tent with your partner, making it much easier to stow away in your kayak.
+It also comes with a dual-stage stuff sack which allows you to split the weight of the tent and tent poles with your partner, making it much easier to stow away in your kayak.

 Check Price: REI | Backcountry | NEMO